sachsmc/stats-code-review/first-email.md

 What I need help with
 ---------------------

 - Developing the initial guidelines and checklists for the review process.
-I've got a start going [here](http://github.com/sachsmc/stats-code-review).
+I've started [here](http://github.com/sachsmc/stats-code-review).
 - Developing education materials and discussions on best-practices and useful tools (e.g., git, Rstudio, devtools).
 - Volunteers with code that they would like others to review.
 - Volunteers to serve on small review groups.